Paul Jackson (bassist): Later life

 Jackson resided in Japan from 1985 until his death.
 There, he became involved in its music scene.
 He wrote and arranged music for television advertisements and movies.
 He also performed with local artists such as Char, Tsutomu Yamashita, and Sadao Watanabe.
 Jackson established Jazz for Kids in 1987; this was a voluntary concert performed in schools around the country with the goal of familiarizing students with African-American history via music and presentation.
 He visited over 80 schools for this endeavor, and a documentary was produced by the Ministry of Education, Culture, Sports, Science and Technology covering his band.

 Jackson released his second solo album, Funk on a Stick, in 2005.
 Nine years later, he collaborated with Xantoné Blacq and Tony Match – under the moniker "Paul Jackson Trio" – to release Groove or Die.
 Jackson stopped touring in 2016 due to unspecified health concerns.

 Personal life

 Jackson's first marriage ended in divorce.
 He had one son from that marriage, LaFura Eguchi Jackson, who was born in 1975 and died of cancer in 2000.
 Jackson's second marriage was to Akiko Suzuki.
 They remained married until his death.

-Jackson died on March 18, 2021, at a hospital near Tokyo, Japan.
-He was ten days short of his 74th birthday; he suffered from sepsis caused by complications from diabetes prior to his death.
+Jackson died on March 18, 2021, ten days before his 74th birthday, at a hospital near Tokyo, Japan.
+He had suffered from sepsis caused by complications from diabetes prior to his death.